serverless/serverless/CONTRIBUTING.md

 - Obvious bug fix
 - Maintenance improvement

-In all other cases please check if there's an open an issue discussing the given proposal, if there is not, create an issue respecting all its template remarks.
+In all other cases please check if there's an open issue discussing the given proposal, if there is not, create an issue respecting all its template remarks.

 In non-trivial cases please propose and let us review an implementation spec (in the corresponding issue) before jumping into implementation.